Welcome to Francis Marion University!

 What do I need to bring to the overnight orientation?

-FMU will provide you with a pillow and sheets.
-However, you will need to bring the following items: blanket, alarm clock, brush/hairdryer, towels, shampoo/other hygiene products, jacket, and umbrella.
+You will need to bring the following items: Twin XL sheets, pillow, blanket, alarm clock, brush/hairdryer, towels, shampoo/other hygiene products, jacket, and umbrella.
 You will also need to bring any necessary medications or medical supplies.

 Be sure to wear comfortable shoes as you will be walking to different areas on campus throughout your orientation.